grannycart/bibliography/Housing.md

   comment = {NYHC launches an infographic that shows how fewer parking requirements for affordable housing in transit areas leads to more affordable housing being built.},
   category = {affordable housing, parking, CUP}
 }
-% I should add the High Cost of Free Parking (essay) to this, after I read it.

 @article{semuelssection8,
   Author={Semuels, Alana},